openpaul/bincompress/README.md

 In reality the binning information is easily removed from the bins and together with the assembly bins can be recreated.

-Bincompress is a small rust cli that can compress folders of bins into a single JSON file and later restore the bins from the assembly.
+Bincompress is a small rust cli that extracts the binning information from folders of bins into a single JSON file.
+Later the bin FASTA files can be restored from the assembly FASTA.

 Restoration is correct to the last bit.

+Thus instead of storing the FASTA files of all binners in addition to the assembly, only the assembly with the clustering information needs to be stored.

 ## Assumptions